codership/documentation/galeracluster/source/jails.rst

       # ezjail-admin install -sp

    This install the base jail system at ``/usr/jails/``.
-It also installs a local build of the ports tree for your jails to use.
+It also installs a local build of the ports tree within the jail.

+   .. note:: While the database server is not available for FreeBSD in ports or as a package binary, a port of the :term:`Galera Replication Plugin` is available at ``databases/galera``.

 #.
 Create the node jail.